-- 1. The medial and lateral extensions are drawn straight distally, and do not drift posteriorly.
-The length of the extensions is equal to the AP diameter of the limb at the proposed level of the tibial bone cut, plus 6 additional cm.
-The extended flap is approximately 5cm longer than the traditional posterior flap. - 2.
+- 1. The medial and lateral extensions are straight distally, and do not drift posteriorly.
+The length of the extensions is equal to the AP diameter of the limb at the proposed level of the tibial bone cut, plus one additional cm. - 2.
 Anterior incision down approx half diameter of limb.
 Medially this extends down to an inflection at the edge of gastrocnemius muscle.
 Laterally, this extends down to the posterior edge of fibula.
 The incisions curve very slightly from distal to proximal as it moves from anterior to posterior. - 3.
 Posterior incision is drawn straight around the back of the leg, connecting the ends of the medial and lateral incisions.

-Aesanguinate leg before applying the tourniquet
+Aesanguinate leg before applying the tourniquet.